 More and more women are beginning to fall in love with fitness.
 This book is written for women.
 Explained the exercise secrets for different parts of the body, with direct and clear goals, to help female friends reshape the body parts that desire to improve.

-In addition, there are also post-exercise stretching training, as well as explanations of theoretical knowledge such as diet, breathing, physical fitness, and the causes of poor body shape.
+In addition, there is also post-exercise stretching training, as well as explanations of theoretical knowledge such as diet, breathing, physical fitness, and the causes of poor body shape.

 Each movement has a clear step-by-step explanation and 105 exercises to choose from, and all are equipped with color photos and explanatory muscle anatomy sketches.